Without Dogma: Interpretations

 Ryszard Koziołek emphasizes the transgressive role of esthetic in Sienkiewicz's works.
 He argues that the main issue in “Without dogma” is an ability of an esthetic object (defined usually as a piece of art, but on some occasions also as a woman or nature) to smooth away the evanescence of human being.
 As can be seen in his private letters and notes on literature, Sienkiewicz was an independent artist with a lot of self-esteem who sought to create in his works a substitution of a real world that could be meaningful and purposeful.

-Krystyna Kłosińska rated "No dogma" among the "novels about the fitful age".
+Krystyna Kłosińska rated "Without Dogma" among the "novels about the fitful age".
 In her opinion, Płoszowski fits into a characteristic of a person suffering from neurosis as it was understood in the nineteenth century.
 She compares him to Jean des Esseintes from À rebours and characters from few other Polish novels published at the end of the nineteenth century.

 Sienkiewicz underlined the very universal character of the novel in a letter to Mścisław Godlewski when he wrote: “No one is Płoszowski entirely, but everyone is Płoszowski to some extent.”

 Currently, Bez dogmatu serves as a name for a Polish anticlerical quarterly magazine established in 1993.